 Please see the route here, but note that we'll be doing it anticlockwise.

 Before lunch there's an 11km stretch.
-From Winchfield Station a footpath takes us parallel to the railway line before we reach another footpath which takes us parallel to the M3.
-Soon after these inauspicious beginnings we reach the pleasant wood pasture of Odiham Common where the density of trees will absorb the sound of the motorway.
-We'll soon be looking at KIng John's Hunting Lodge before we join the canal, cross it and head out to Broad Oak along a lane.
+From Winchfield Station a footpath takes us parallel to the railway line before we reach another footpath which takes us parallel to the M3 and a grotty but interesting scrapyard.
+Soon after these inauspicious beginnings we reach the pleasant wood pasture of Odiham Common.
+We'll soon be looking at King John's Hunting Lodge before we join the canal, cross it and head out to Broad Oak along a lane.
 A walk through Forest Park will take us to Dogmersfield Lake.
 Crossing the park we'll see the hotel and then the second lake: Tundry Pond.
-Footpaths will then take us across fields to the edge of Crookham village and then Dogmersfield for lunch at the pub.
+The canal towpath will take us to Dogmersfield for lunch at the pub.

 After lunch there's an 8km stretch.
-Upon leaving the pub footpaths will take us across fields to the Barley Mow Bridge on the canal.
+Upon leaving the pub we'll take the towpath again to the Barley Mow Bridge on the canal.
 Sprat's Hatch Lane will lead us to a point to cross the canal in order to reach Bagwell Lane.
 After a glimpse of Winchfield Church we'll continue along Bagwell Lane, designated the Three Castles Path, which will lead us back to Winchfield Station and if you can be tempted, the pub adjacent to it.

 What to bring